 Emmanuel Adero is the Senior Director of Diversity Outreach, Assessment, and Planning.
 In this role, he is responsible for creating special and cross-campus initiatives to strategically advance a positive campus climate.
 He oversees and contributes to the analysis of Climate Survey data as well as data gathered from other institutional initiatives to ensure projects and resources created are data driven and responsive to the needs of the campus.
 He works with campus partners to build, maintain, and share resources (tools, training opportunities, etc.) to increase the capacity of the campus community to engage across difference, address emerging areas of needs, as well as promote understanding, awareness and engagement of diversity, inclusion and equity on the UMass Amherst campus.
 He manages the annual Campus Climate Improvement Grant program that funds a wide range of projects supporting undergraduate students, graduate students, staff, and faculty and serves as a liaison between the Office of Equity and Inclusion and Student Affairs and Campus Life, bridging the curricular and co-curricular space to promote a diversity of ideas and engagement of diverse populations across campus.

-Amel Ahmed is the Director of Academic Equity & Inclusion Initiatives in the Office of Equity and Inclusion.
+Amel Ahmed is the Associate Provost for Equity and Inclusion in the Office of the Provost.
 In this role, she is responsible for creating and supporting diversity and inclusion initiatives to support an inclusive campus climate in the academic sphere.
 She leads faculty of color outreach and engagement efforts to promote intellectual community and comradery.
-Amel supports diversity, inclusivity, and equity goals within schools and colleges, serving as a partner to diversity officers, and as a critical liaison to the Provost's office.
+Amel supports diversity, inclusivity, and equity goals within schools and colleges, serving as a partner to diversity officers.
 She serves as a key resource for faculty search and recruitment efforts leading the Strategies and Tactics for Recruiting to Increase Diversity and Excellence (STRIDE) Faculty Recruitment Workshops to minimize bias and promote best practices to recruit for diversity and excellence across every stage in the search process.
 Amel works with campus partners to support inclusive teaching practices in the classroom and supports co-curricular initiatives to promote learning beyond the classroom walls.
 She is also an Associate Professor of Political Science and specializes in democratic studies, looking particularly at the politics of institutional choice in the process of democratization.

 Ebru Kardan, Director of Diversity Communications